osmandapp/docs/content/osmand/widgets/quick-action.md

 To open Quick action menu click on it.

 ### Creat Quick action list
-There is two ways to customize Quick actions:
+There is two ways to add items to the Quick actions list:
 - Menu → Configure screen → Quick action → &#8230;&#124; → Add action
 - On the map click on the Quick action icon → Add action